adityapentyala/oops-project-62/README.md

 - [x] add windows
 - [x] add doors
 - [ ] matrix-grid conversion
-- [ ] reflecting changes to matrix & grid in each other
 - [ ] boundary deletion dynamic
 - [x] addition of rooms
 - [ ] editing of rooms